akaliutau/java-containers/readme.md

 =========

 The container could be bidden to the local maven repository, to Nexus or to the central maven repository.
-In either way the necessary artifacts are collected in local directory (by default this is a local-repo folder created in working directory)
+In either way the necessary artifacts are collected in local directory (by default this is a local-repo folder created in working directory, but can be overriden in configuration)

 Before executing jar in container, the following flow of system checks and operations is performed